 I worked with Robert to help fight my traffic ticket.
 He was incredibly responsive and helpful, and was able to keep two points off my ticket.
 Thank you again!!

-The short answer is — probably.
+The short answer is—probably.

 If an insurance company determines that you are at greater risk of getting into an accident based on these factors, your premium will go up.
 If your driving record is particularly bad, they may refuse to renew your policy or insure you at all.

-Failure to adhere to various court procedures and missed hearing deadlines will limit your legal remedies and potentially prevent you from having your license suspension reversed.
-A local lawyer who specializes in traffic law will be able to explain your options, and give you the best chance at defending yourself and possibly reinstating your license or not having it suspended at all.
+A local Cleveland, OH traffic ticket lawyer will be able to explain your options, give you the best chance at defending yourself, and possibly get your license reinstated, or prevent it from getting suspended at all.

 If you drive while your license is suspended and you are stopped, you face potentially very serious consequences, such as: